 Croatians have a long tradition of hosting vacationers from all over the world.
 Almost every family along the coast rent apartments to tourists.
-Vacation rentals are a great alternative to hotels, offer better value for money (especially for families, or large parties), come with a fully-equipped kitchen, and offer more space.
+Vacation rentals are a great alternative to hotels, offer better value for money (especially for families, or bigger groups), come with a fully-equipped kitchen, and offer more space.

 It's not cheap, but it doesn't need to be expensive

 People sometimes falsely assume that Croatia is cheap.
 Well, it's not.
 In fact, many things, particularly groceries, are more expensive than in the US or any Western European country.

 The only things I find cheap(er) in Croatia are wine, spirits, cigarettes, pastry shops, and dining out.

 For the rest, expect to spend as much as back home.

 Wine here is awesome, and so is olive oil